RexManglicmot/Lymphography-Classification-via-Multinominal-Logistic-Regression/.ipynb_checkpoints/Lymphography Classification via Multinomial Logistic Regression-checkpoint.md

 * How to run code chunks on Python Markdown...I may need help on this bit.
 I Googled and Overstacked the heck out of it.
   I still unable to figure it out.
 I'm stuck.
 Do I need to do this on Jupyter Notebook.
+* OK.
+PyCharm has the data science capability but it is only for premium.
+Need to use another avenue to do DS notebooks.
 * Flush out intro
 * Add more content to the MLR section such as what is it, applications, pros and cons
 * Grammar